 Article 13 Force majeure

-1. The parties are not obliged to fulfill any obligation if they are hindered to do so as a result of a circumstance that is not due to fault and is not for their account under the law, a legal act or prevailing traffic.
+1. The parties are not obliged to fulfill any obligation if they are prevented from doing so as a result of a circumstance that is not due to fault, and is not for their account under the law, a legal act or generally accepted standards.

-2. Force majeure in these general terms and conditions means, in addition to what is understood in this respect in law and jurisprudence, all external causes, foreseen or not foreseen, over which the organizer cannot exert influence, but as a result of which the organizer is unable to fulfill its obligations. come.
-This includes strikes in the company of the organizer, illness and / or disability.
+2. Force majeure in these general terms and conditions is understood to mean, in addition to what is understood in this regard in law and jurisprudence, all external causes, foreseen or unforeseen, over which the organizer has no influence, but as a result of which the organizer is unable to fulfill its obligations. come.
+Strikes in the organiser’s company, including illness and/or incapacity for work.

-3. The organizer is also entitled to invoke force majeure if the circumstance preventing (further) fulfillment occurs after the course has started.
+3. The organizer also has the right to invoke force majeure if the circumstance that prevents (further) compliance occurs after the course has started.

-4. Parties can postpone the course during the period that the force majeure continues.
-If this period lasts longer than two months, each of the parties is entitled to dissolve the registration for the course, without obligation to pay compensation to the other party.
+4. The parties can postpone the course during the period that the force majeure continues.
+If this period lasts longer than two months, each of the parties is entitled to dissolve the registration for the course, without any obligation to pay compensation to the other party.

-5. If part of the course or training expires due to force majeure, the organizer will organize a replacement activity within two months.
-The organizer has one year to do this.
-If this is unsuitable for the student, he / she can request part of his registration fee back.
+5. If part of the course or training is canceled due to force majeure, the organizer will communicate a replacement activity within two months.
+If this does not suit the student, he can request a refund of part of his registration fee.
 The amount is determined on the basis of the percentage of the time that the course has already been given.

 Article 14 Confidentiality

-2. If, on the basis of a legal provision or a court decision, the organizer is obliged to provide confidential information to third parties designated by law or the competent court, and the organizer cannot rely on a legal or competent authority judge acknowledged or permitted right of refusal, then the organizer is not obliged to pay compensation or compensation and the other party is not entitled to dissolve the assignment on the basis of any damage resulting from this.
+2. If, on the basis of a legal provision or a court decision, the organizer is obliged to provide confidential information to third parties designated by the law or the competent court, and the organizer cannot invoke a legal or competent If the right of non-disclosure is recognized or permitted by a court, then the organizer is not obliged to pay compensation or indemnification and the other party is not entitled to dissolve the assignment on the basis of any damage caused by this.

 Article 15 Intellectual property and copyrights

-1. Without prejudice to the other provisions in these general terms and conditions, the organizer reserves the rights and powers vested in that organizer on the basis of the Copyright Act.
+1. Without prejudice to the other provisions of these general terms and conditions, the organizer reserves the rights and powers vested in that organizer on the basis of the Copyright Act.

-2. Models, methodologies and tools developed and / or applied by the organizer or an external teacher as expressed in the course are and remain the property of the organizer and / or teacher.
-Publication or other forms of publication thereof is only possible after obtaining written permission from the contractor.
+2. Models, methodologies and instruments that are developed and/or applied by the organizer or an external teacher as expressed in the course, are and remain the property of the organizer and/or teacher.
+Publication or other forms of disclosure thereof is only possible after obtaining written permission from the contractor.

-3. All documents provided by the organizer, such as course syllabus, course reports, etc. for the benefit of the student, can be used by the student and can be multiplied by the student for their own use in their own practice.
-All documents provided by the organizer may not be made public by the student without prior permission from the organizer, or brought to the knowledge of third parties, unless the nature of the provided documents dictates otherwise.
+3. All documents provided by the organizer, such as course syllabus, course reports, etc. for the benefit of the student, can be used by the student and can be multiplied by the student for personal use in his own practice.
+All documents provided by the organizer may not be made public by the student or brought to the attention of third parties without prior permission from the organizer, unless the nature of the documents provided dictates otherwise.

-4. The student may only make photos, audio and video recordings if explicit permission has been granted by the organizer and any external teacher.
+4. The student is only allowed to take photos, audio and video recordings with the express permission of the organizer and any external teacher.

 Article 16 Disputes

-1. In the event of disputes arising from this agreement or from agreements that build on it, the parties will attempt to resolve these in mutual consultation in the first instance.
+1. In the event of disputes arising from this agreement or from agreements based on it, the parties will initially try to resolve them in mutual consultation.

-2. If it has proved impossible to resolve a dispute as referred to above, that dispute will be settled by a competent court.
+2. If it proves impossible to resolve a dispute as referred to above, that dispute will be settled by a competent court.

 Article 17 Applicable law

-Dutch law applies to every assignment between the organizer and the student; even if the student lives or is established abroad.
+Dutch law applies to every assignment between the organizer and the student; even if the student resides or is established abroad.

-These conditions have been filed at the office of the Chamber of Commerce under which the organizer falls, ie location Middelburg.
-The most recently filed version and / or the version that applied at the time of the conclusion of the assignment shall always apply.
+These conditions have been filed at the office of the Chamber of Commerce under which the organizer falls, ie location Breda.
+The most recently filed version or the version that applied at the time of the conclusion of the order is always applicable.